jaredwelch1/CapstoneI/documentation/document.md

 ### System Requirements
 * The project will be hosted on decoupled Amazon AWS instances.
-	* A web scraper, database system, and web applciation will each have their own isolated instance.
+	* A web scraper, database system, and web application will each have their own isolated instance.
 	* The system will auto scale for intensive data analysis and improved response time during high usage situations.
 * A relational database will be used in order to be able to accurately model the data and perform advanced queries.
 	* The database should be large enough to store a massive dataset.
-	* The databse should be indexed so efficient queries can be performed.
+	* The database should be indexed so efficient queries can be performed.
 * The computational processing power must be sufficient enough to not bottleneck the clustering, analysis, and data visualization process.
 * The Random-Access-Memory must be high enough to minimize reading from disk during computationally intensive tasks.
-* **System Requirments Strech Goals:**
+* **System Requirements Stretch Goals:**
 	* Store articles using a distributed framework such as Hadoop.
-	* Implement a cluster computing system and perform parallel analysis in order to drasticlly improve computational speed.
+	* Implement a cluster computing system and perform parallel analysis in order to drastically improve computational speed.

 ## **Design**